czhang03/Crash-Into-Python/README.md

 and this is intended to be a "crash course", which means:
-- if you are a good coder and want to learn python fast you should fly through the tutorial without much trouble
+- if you are a good coder and want to learn python fast you should be able fly through the tutorial without much trouble.
 - if you are a beginner:
   you are going to be confused and have many questions, this is **normal** and **intended**,